top of page

 Brian has received several honors, including national recognition as recipient of the “Future Leader Award” from the National Council of Teachers of Mathematics (NCTM), regionally as the “Outstanding Middle School Teacher” by the Council for Public Education, and locally as “Outstanding Professional Employee” by Mechanicsburg Area School District.
 He was recognized as “Champion of Arts Education” by the Capital Area School for the Arts Charter School.

-Brian currently serves on the board of The Professional Institute for Instructional Coaching (TPIIC) and Capital Area School for the Arts Charter School (Secretary).
+Brian currently serves on the board of The Professional Institute for Instructional Coaching (TPIIC) and Capital Area School for the Arts Charter School.

 Dawn Mull, Treasurer - dmull@casa-arts.org